General Thomas Gage was the Commander-In-Chief of North America for the British army in the Revolutionary War.

 Fortunately, Gage did not have to watch Britain lose the war first hand since the British government had lost confidence in his military abilities and replaced him with General William Howe immediately after the Battle of Bunker Hill.
 Gage left Boston on October 10 on a ship bound for England.

 Gage returned to England amid heavy criticism from his colleagues, and died a little over a decade later.

-How America Fought Its Wars: Military Strategy from the American Revolution to the Civil War; Victor Brooks, Robert Hohwald; 1999
+Brooks, Victor and Robert Hohwald.
+How America Fought Its Wars: Military Strategy from the American Revolution to the Civil War.
+De Capo Press, 1999

 Fischer, David Hackett.
 Paul Revere’s Ride.
 Oxford University Press, 1995